-The FT-101 series of transceivers first appeared outside of the United States in 1970 and then inside the United States in late 1971.
+The FT-101 series of transceivers first appeared internationally in 1970 and then domestically inside the United States in late 1971.
 It gained overnight approval of amateur radio operators for its quality of signal, flexibility and for professional attention to workmanship and design.
-The modular design of 10 solid state circuit boards on a common chassis with a tube amplifier caught the eye of discriminating hams world wide.
+The modular design of 10 solid state circuit boards on a common chassis with a tube amplifier caught the eye of discriminating hams worldwide.

 It was a strong performer.
 Although far from perfect, the first FT-101's suffered from intermod when strong signals were present during receive and generated spurs on transmit.
 Hams began to investigate these problems and offer improvements to existing circuit design.
 The factory responded with a major modification which significantly improved the receiver of the early FT-101's.
 The serial number revealed which transceiver was "early" and "late".
 So that the "early" FT-101 hams would not feel obsolete, Yaesu offered the entire modification which made an "early" into a "late" and sold it as a kit along with a 25 page instruction guide.
 Problems began as many hams lacked the proper test equipment and the know-how needed to make such an upgrade.
 After months of fighting with customers, Yaesu withdrew the kit (MIR-1 Modification Kit) and would only install it at their factory.
 Adding to the confusion was the fact that there were five (5) different sub-models within the "early" FT-101 series, the last being the FT-101 "late" model.
 The situation arose where identical FT-101 radios sat side by side with the only indication of the internal layout was by the serial number.